ietf-teep/architecture/draft-ietf-teep-architecture.md

     deletion of TAs, and may include, for example, over-the-air updates to keep a TA developer's TAs up-to-date and clean up when a version should be removed.
-TAMs may provide services that make it easier for TA developers or DAs to use the TAM's service to manage multiple devices, although that is not required of a TAM.
+TAMs may provide services that make it easier for TA developers or Device Administators to use the TAM's service to manage multiple devices, although that is not required of a TAM.

     The TAM performs its management of TAs through an